Ticket reservations are required. Facial coverings are strongly recommended. See Health and Safety.

 Part of the The Power of Poison exhibition.

 Thousands of toxins are now being studied, providing a wealth of potential new drugs.
-Studying how poisons affect human cells helps scientists figure out how to protect, repair, and heal them.

 The yew tree (Taxus baccata) is so poisonous that eating a handful of needles can kill a person.
 Yet a chemical found in yew bark has proven to be an effective anti-cancer medicine.
 Demand for this drug, known as paclitaxel, or Taxol, became so high that in the 1990s, several species of yew trees were threatened from overharvesting.
 Today, chemists make the medicine from other, more abundant chemicals in yew trees, or from cells grown in vats of liquid, sparing the trees.
 These methods all harness the power of nature to grow chemicals that would be nearly impossible to make from scratch in a lab.